FEMM Hub Conference a Success!

 Magnus Bichan from Edinburgh Napier University was up next, presenting a critical evaluation of manufacturing techniques for large scale, direct drive wind turbine electrical machines, considering sustainability aspects and recycling issues (Magnus’s presentation on Youtube).
 The penultimate presentation was delivered by David Moule from the ZF Group who discussed sustainable servo motors and the design challenges associated with these (David’s presentation on YouTube).

 David introduced the idea of hierarchy of sustainability and asked delegates to consider how to reduce the amount of material they use and how might parts and material recovery and processing work in the future.
 The final presentation of this session was by Dr Jill Miscandlon from AFRC NMIS University of Strathclyde, Jill discussed three main areas (material, manufacture and remanufactured) and the importance of growth in these three areas to meet the net zero targets.

 FEMM Hub director, Professor Geraint Jewell then closed the conference noting it has been an engaging and enjoyable day - highlighting the strength of the electrical machines community and praising the early career researchers that had presented at the conference.

 To make the event accessible for all, the FEMM hub conference was free to attend and a free shuttle bus was arranged to take delegates to and from the train station.
-The event was also recorded to allow for those unable to attend in person to have access to the presentations (to view the presentations please click here).
+The event was also recorded to allow for those unable to attend in person to have access to the presentations.
+To view the presentations, please visit our Hub Conference 2022 page.